WillDetlor/TinyClojure/Readme.md

 If you want to get involved, get in touch with me at slidetocode at gmail dot com.
 Forks and pull requests are a good thing.
 The interpreter is very young right now, and many of these TODOs are The current TODO list is

 ###### Immediate tasks
-* Ensure all Object properties are indeed immutable

 ###### Forms to implement
 * let